ipfs-inactive/website/content/pages/docs/commands.md

       This accepts durations such as "300s", "1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
   --ttl               string - Time duration this record should be cached for (caution: experimental).
+  -k,      --key      string - name of key to use.
+Default: self.

 DESCRIPTION

   IPNS is a PKI namespace, where names are the hashes of public keys, and the private key enables publishing new (signed) values.
 In publish, the default value of <name> is your own identity public key.

   Examples:

   Publish an <ipfs-path> to your identity name:

     > ipfs name publish /ipfs/QmatmE9msSfkKxoffpHwNLNKgwZG8eT9Bud6YoPab52vpy
     Published to QmbCMUZw6JFeZ7Wp9jkzbye3Fzp2GGcPgC3nmeUjfVF87n: /ipfs/QmatmE9msSfkKxoffpHwNLNKgwZG8eT9Bud6YoPab52vpy

   Publish an <ipfs-path> to another public key (not implemented):

     > ipfs name publish /ipfs/QmatmE9msSfkKxoffpHwNLNKgwZG8eT9Bud6YoPab52vpy QmbCMUZw6JFeZ7Wp9jkzbye3Fzp2GGcPgC3nmeUjfVF87n
     Published to QmbCMUZw6JFeZ7Wp9jkzbye3Fzp2GGcPgC3nmeUjfVF87n: /ipfs/QmatmE9msSfkKxoffpHwNLNKgwZG8eT9Bud6YoPab52vpy
 ```